Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 Notes:

-Each map element on `AssetTraps` holds a counter of how many times such origin has trapped such `multiAsset`.
+- Each map element on `AssetTraps` holds a counter of how many times such origin has trapped such `multiAsset`.
-Everytime such `multiAsset` gets claimed back, the counter decrements by one.
+- Every time such `multiAsset` gets reclaimed, the counter decrements by one.

 ---
 ## 🗣️ version negotiation with `pallet-xcm`